III. ACADEMIC REGULATIONS & PROCEDURES

 2. Termination for Findings of Academic Misconduct

 A student who has been found responsible for academic misconduct under the procedures described in Section VI.
-Academic Integrity: Policies and Procedures, and who has been sanctioned with termination from his or her graduate program, shall have the right to appeal those findings as well as the sanction imposed.
+Academic Integrity: Policies and Procedures, and who has been sanctioned with termination from their graduate program, shall have the right to appeal those findings as well as the sanction imposed.

-Appeals of findings or sanctions will be considered only if the student is able to demonstrate either that new evidence has become available since the case was considered by an Adjudication Committee and/or that he or she was harmed by substantial procedural irregularity in the process.
-Such requests must be filed within 30 days of the date of the Dean’s letter imposing penalties and must include a description of the grounds for appeal.
+An appeal of finding or sanction will be considered only if the student is able to demonstrate either that new evidence has become available since the case was considered by an Adjudication Committee, or that they were harmed by substantial procedural irregularity in the process.
+Such requests must be filed within thirty days of the date of the Dean’s letter imposing penalties and must include a description of the grounds for appeal.
 Dissatisfaction with the decision is not in itself sufficient grounds to warrant granting an appeal.

 The Dean of the Graduate School will determine whether there are sufficient grounds for appeal.